Dr. Kristina Butler

 PhD Student UTD

-I am a geoscience PhD student in Dr. Butler’s research group, focusing on the formation and enrichment of lithium deposits found within sedimentary rocks and brines across North America.
-Currently, my research centers on lithium-rich oil field brines in the Permian Basin, United States.
-My expertise includes GIS, remote sensing, and water resource management.
-I earned my bachelor's degree in water science and engineering from the Isfahan University of Technology.
+I am a Ph.D. student in Geosciences in Dr. Butler’s research group, focusing on the formation and enrichment of lithium deposits in sedimentary basins across North America.
+My research centers on the isotope geochemistry of lithium-rich oilfield brines in major North American sedimentary basins, and I bring expertise in GIS, remote sensing, and water resource management.
+I earned my M.S. in Geographic Information Sciences from the University of Texas at Dallas and my B.S. in Water Science and Engineering from Isfahan University of Technology.

 Madigan Blake